starserveai/stellantai-x/README.md

 ## Design to Code Workflow

 1. **Create Designs in Figma**:
-   - Use Figma to design components and pages.
+   - Use Figma to design components and pages, or import existing designs.
-   - Define design tokens for colors, typography, and spacing.
+   - Define design tokens for colors, typography, device layouts, spacing.

-2. **Export Design Tokens**:
+2. **Import Figma Design Tokens**:
-   - Use a Figma plugin (e.g., [Figma Tokens](https://www.figma.com/community/plugin/843461159747178978)) to export tokens as JSON.
+   - Use a Figma plugin (e.g., [Variables2JSON](https://github.com/mark-nicepants/variables2json-docs)) to export figma design tokens as JSON, then use the `DesignTokens.json` file to import the design tokens into your project CSS file(s).

-3. **Integrate Tokens with Tailwind CSS**:
+3. **Link Figma Designs to Development via API**
-   - Add design tokens to Tailwind CSS configuration for consistent styling.
+   - Close the gap between deign and dev with a direct API link from Figma to your development team.
+Changes made in the design tool show up in the StellantAI-X platform's design tokens and mainlayout CSS files.

 4. **Generate React Components**:
    - Use the [Anima AI Plugin](https://marketplace.visualstudio.com/items?itemName=AnimaApp.vscode-anima) to convert Figma designs into React components.

-5. **Integrate Components into StellantAI**:
+5. **Integrate JS/TS Components into StellantAI**:
-   - Import and style generated components using Tailwind CSS and Ant Design X.
+   - Import existing JS/TS Design components or add new components styled through Anima, manually or from reference libs.

 ---

 ## Theming and Customization

-StellantAI supports **dynamic theme switching** using Tailwind CSS and Ant Design X tokens.
+StellantAI supports **dynamic theme switching** using Ant Design's ConfigProvider theme management system (https://ant.design/docs/react/customize-theme) and design tokens.
+The `themeConfig.ts` file contains the base theme tokens, and the `DesignTokens.json` file is used to import design tokens from Figma.

 - **Light/Dark Modes**:
   - Easily switch between themes using the theme toggler built into the app.
 - **Customizing Tokens**:
   - Modify `themeConfig.ts` to update global design tokens such as `colorPrimary` or `fontSize`.

-Example snippet from `themeConfig.ts`:
+Example snippet for a design token from `themeConfig.ts`:
 ```typescript
 const theme: ThemeConfig = {
   token: {